-We normally make offers on 220 UCAS tariff points.
-GCSE English with a minimum of Grade C is required.
+We normally make offers on 280 UCAS tariff points.
+GCSE English with a minimum of Grade C is required along with a minimum Grade C in the relevant subjects.
 BTEC National Diploma/International Baccalaureate/Advanced Progression Diplomas/Level 3 Diploma in Art Design at equivalent tariff are also accepted.
 We accept Access to HE Diploma.
 Applications from mature candidates without formal qualifications are welcomed provided they can demonstrate appropriate levels of relevant ability and experience.
 We normally invite students to submit a portfolio and attend an interview.

 We also offer a 12-week long foundation course.
 Successful completion of the foundation course guarantees you a place on this BA course.